stackbit-projects/aurel-70848/src/pages/features.md

     padding_top: large
     padding_bottom: medium
     content: >
-      > ### Discover our products, they help you to stay competitive in today’s food & beverage industry.
+      > ### Discover our products, they help you to satisfy the tastes of your customers and to stay competitive in today’s food & beverage industry.
     image: images/Pixel.png
     media_position: left
     align: left